 I am committed to catholic education with a strong belief in the choice offered through a catholic school, now and for future generations of children.

 I feel privileged to have been a foundation governor for three years, and I am very impressed by the strong catholic ethos that the school embodies, the outstanding care shown to the children and the schools consistently high standards of education.
 I believe my work place skills support the Headteacher and staff of the school.
 Being actively involved as a governor has given me a greater understanding of other important roles in school life.

-Gee Bernstein - Foundation Governor (Joined in 2002)
+Gee Bernstein - Foundation Governor (Joined in 2002) (Appointed by the Diocese)

 Over my time as a Governor I have been a Parent and a Non-Teaching Staff Governor.
 The main reason I became a Governor was to support the children of the school by using my Human Resources experience.

 I am committed to developing a broad and balanced curriculum for the children of St Gabriel's, in order to help maintain the high standards we set, as this helps children achieve their true potential.

 Rob Vernon - LA Governor (Joined in 2013) (Appointed by the Local Authority)